Bryggen – A Unesco World Heritage site © visitBergen.com

-Accreditation by the European Accreditation Council for Continuing Medical Education (EACCME) has been applied for.
+The Conference has been accredited by the European Accreditation Council for Continuing Medical Education (EACCME).
+Please see Accreditation for more information.

 Pre-conference training courses

 Four pre-conference training courses are scheduled on Wednesday 18 September from 09.00-12.30 hrs.
 Limited places available, pre-registration required via the online registration form.